MINISTRYGmbH/morrow-core/docs/views.md

 ============

 At the end you want to display data.
 Morrow provides many so called view handlers which let you output your data in different ways: (X)HTML, XML, CSV and some more.
-Your output is handled via the \Morrow\View class which is automatically loaded.
+Your output is handled via the \Morrow\View class which is loaded automatically.

 Example
 -------